 a.
 Receipt from the Committee of the Chairperson’s report, the Treasurer’s report and the financial statements for the preceding year;

 b.
-The election of and Committee members;
+The election of officers and Committee members;

 c.
 The fixing of the Membership Fee (if any) for the coming year;